Shared Grief Quietly Binds Two Enemy Queens

 WHY THIS MATTERS

 If grief rather than politics is the actual currency moving between these two women, the war's outcome may hinge not on dragons or alliances but on which of them breaks first under the weight of what they recognize in each other.
-That makes their captivity dynamic the most consequential relationship in the conflict, and the most overlooked.
+That makes the captivity dynamic between Rhaenyra and Alicent the most consequential relationship in the conflict, and the most overlooked.

 Other Theories for S3E03